GHHI effectively integrates funding from private and public sources to deliver results for low income residents.

 Increased Access to Resources

-- Cost savings are also being achieved from an integrated approach that reduces travel time, site preparation, duplication of efforts, and other inefficiencies that drive up costs when multiple contractors are used to perform multiple interventions in a single home;
+- Cost savings are being achieved from an integrated approach that reduces travel time, site preparation, duplication of efforts, and other inefficiencies that drive up costs when multiple contractors are used to perform multiple interventions in a single home;

-- Through a coordinated intake process, comprehensive assessment and integrated interventions, families have access to a full complement of financial and programmatic resources needed to make improvements for improved health, safety, and energy usage in the home.
+- Through a coordinated intake process, comprehensive assessment and integrated interventions, families have access to a full complement of coordinated financial and programmatic resources needed to make improvements for improved health, safety, and energy usage in the home.

 - Open Society Foundation Workforce Development Grantees: